Vectorized/solady/docs/tokens/erc20.md

 ## Things to note

 - The ERC20 standard does not impose any restriction on the addresses and amounts used.
 As such, this implementation **WILL NOT** revert for the following:
     - mint to the zero address
     - transfer to and from the zero address
     - transfer zero tokens
     - self approvals

-    If any of these functionalities are required, please override the relevant functions and add your checks.
+- If any of these functionalities are required, please override the relevant functions and add your checks.
+- Every function can be overridden with the `override` keyword if a different implementation is required.
 - The `permit` function uses the ecrecover precompile (0x1).

 ## Example usage